Normal processing time

 If you are a spouse, you must submit your marriage certificate.

-If you are a child of the Danish citizen and/or his or her spouse, you must submit a birth certificate or certificate of naming that also indicates the name of your parents.
+If you are a child of the Danish citizen and/or their spouse, you must submit a birth certificate or certificate of naming that also indicates the name of your parents.

 If you are related to the sponsor in some other way, this must be documented with the relevant certificates.